refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/basic-views/edit/index.md

 `canDelete` allows us to add the delete button inside the `<Edit>` component that executes the `useDelete` method provided by the `dataProvider` when clicked on.

-If the resource has the `canDelete` property, **refine** adds the delete button by default.
+If the resource has the `canDelete` property, **Refine** adds the delete button by default.
 If you want to customize this button, you can use the `deleteButtonProps` property like the code below.

 ```tsx live url=http://localhost:3000/posts/edit/123 previewHeight=280px
 setInitialRoutes(["/posts/edit/123"]);